elba-security/elba-security/docs/architecture.md

 ## `/database`

 The database schema and client are located in this folder.
-The client should generally remain unchanged to prevent disruptions in pipeline testing.
+The client should generally remain unchanged to prevent disruptions in the pipeline testing.
 If the schema becomes too extensive, consider splitting it into multiple files in a `/schema` directory.

 ## `/inngest`